sebastianotronto/sebastiano.tronto.net/src/blog/2022-05-29-man/man.md

 	Only select manuals from the specified section.
 The currently available sections are:

-		1	General commands (toold and utilities).
+		1	General commands (tools and utilities).
 		2	System calls and error numbers.
 		3	Library functions.
 		3p	perl(1) programmer's reference guide.